THEVAPERSGUIDE

 What's Actually in Your Vape Juice?

-Nicotine contains zero calories regardless of concentration.
+Nicotine has zero calories regardless of concentration.

 Here's a quick comparison: